Residency Requirements & Legal Guide in Georgia

 - Valid passport

-- Proof of address (rental contract/utility bill)
+- Proof of address (optional)

 Insurance Requirements

-- Travel/health coverage for visa extensions
+- Travel insurance for visa apps

 Citizenship Requirements